CJDL-FM: Moving to the FM band

 The CRTC's view is that CKOT establishing an FM-band translator, and then moving to the FM band completely is in the best public interest, as it will increase its audio quality, it will be able to broadcast its country music and news to Tillsonburg and area at night, and no stations will be adversely affected.
 It further assured Byrnes Broadcasting Inc. that the radio contours for 107.3 FM were smaller than the ones for 104.7 FM (which Byrnes had beaten Tillsonburg Broadcasting for to establish CIHR-FM in the first place).
 The commission had further stated that the impact would be minimal on CIHR-FM (an adult contemporary station), as CKOT is a traditional country music station, and a move to FM would help "repatriate" listeners who tune into out-of-market country music stations from London, Hamilton, and even across the lake in Erie, Pennsylvania.
 The CRTC had also stated they "usually" place a restriction as to how much simulcasting is normally given to an FM translator of an AM station, but they granted an exception in the case of CKOT, because of its limitations.

 In short, the CRTC has given approval for CKOT to convert to the FM band on 107.3 FM with an ERP of 4.5 kW, and allows for continued night-time (24/7) operation on 107.3 FM, but on the condition that it simulcasts on 1510 AM at all times during the daytime.
 The station is still technically licensed as CKOT on 1510, though its primary signal is now CJDL-FM.

 On August 1, 2007, at 5:00 a.m.
 CKOT made its move to 107.3 FM with the call letters CJDL-FM, to simulcast the AM 1510 signal.
 On February 17, 2013, CKOT signed off.
 It was one of Canada's last remaining daytime AM stations.

-Acquisition by Rogers
+Acquisition by Rogers, My Broadcasting

 On September 27, 2016, Tillsonburg Broadcasting Company announced that it had sold its stations to Rogers Media pending CRTC approval.
 General manager Carolyn Lamers stated that her grandfather had personally met Ted Rogers when he was younger, and stated that they had "come full circle" with Rogers' purchase of the stations.
 The CRTC approved the transfer of ownership on July 13, 2017.
 There were no announced plans to change the formats of either CKOT or CJDL, and Lamers will remain in her position.

+On November 22, 2024, Rogers announced its intent to sell CJDL-FM and CKOT-FM to My Broadcasting Corporation, pending CRTC approval.
+The transaction was approved on June 30, 2025; on August 1, 2025, CJDL was rebranded as Tilsonburg's New Country 107.3 with no change in format.